 To engage its audience, Polaris personalized the customer experience by applying digital transformation in product design, manufacturing, and maintenance.

 If you regularly visit supermarkets, you will notice this Vietnamese brand’s clean vegetable products.
 By using a suite of technologies to achieve digital transformation, Lavifood has reached agreements to deliver agricultural products to consumers around the world.
-Digital transformation in manufacturing not only helps the company digitize its manufacturing processes but also lower downtime, keeping the quality of its fruits and vegetables high in all circumstances.
+Digital transformation in manufacturing not only helps the company digitize its manufacturing processes but also lowers downtime, keeping the quality of its fruits and vegetables high in all circumstances.

 Samuel Hubbard has a long-standing international reputation in the fashion industry.
 The more this business grows, the greater the need to reduce time spent on coordinating and manual data entry is to focus on other core business activities.
 As a result, it incorporates the use of B2C data from the Magento eCommerce platform and B2B data from OroCommerce.
 This has helped it improve the customer experience, thereby increasing sales from both types of customers.